Tricklebyte/BlazorId_App/README.md

 * Use a shared authorization policy to secure the application and API.

 # Blazor App Features
-**This application provides two protected User features:**<br/>
+This application provides two protected User features that allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
-### APP Identity
+### APP Identity Nav Menu Item
 Displays the claims of the current User identity for the application.<br/>
-### API Identity
+### API Identity Nav Menu Item
 Calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON to the application.
 The application then display those claims to the User.
- #### Action Links appear in the Left Nav Menu only when a User is authorized to use them.
+### Authorization
- #### These app features, and the API controller method use a single authorization policy located in a shared project.
+* Navigation menu items appear in the Left Nav Menu only when a User is authorized to use them.
- #### The policy requires custom user claim **userApp_claim** with valud "identity".
+* These app features, and the API controller are protected by a single authorization policy located in a shared project.

-These allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
+* The policy requires custom user claim **userApp_claim** with valud "identity".

 * **Blazor Server Application**
    * Scaffolded Blazor Server template project, protected by Identity Server using Authorization Code flow w/PKCE
    * Has protected views that display the User Claim set for the application or api